Surgery to treat problems passing urine (TURP)

 During the procedure

 The surgeon passes a thin tube up the urethra through your penis.
 The tube has a tiny camera and an eye piece.
 It helps the surgeon to see inside your urethra.
 They remove the obstruction using an instrument attached to the tube that heats up with an electric current and can cut away the abnormal areas.

 The procedure usually takes 45 to 60 minutes to complete.

 You will have a tube into your bladder (catheter) to measure how much urine you pass.

 It is normal to have blood clots in your urine after this surgery.
 This can block the catheter.
 To prevent this, the nurse will pass fluid into your bladder.
 They drain it out through the catheter (bladder irrigation).
 As soon as your urine is clear, the catheter will come out.
-This is usually in 2 to 3 days, then you can go home.

 Some men can’t pass urine when the catheter comes out.
 This is because of swelling where you’ve had surgery.
 You may have to go home with a catheter for a while.
 A district nurse will remove it at home.

 Your doctor sends the small pieces of prostate removed to the laboratory.
 A specialist doctor called a pathologist looks at the samples under a microscope.